 How do Road to the Knockouts upgrades work?

-FIFA 22 Road to the Knockouts players predictions
+FIFA 22 Road to the Knockouts Team 2 predictions

-We’re awaiting the first reveal, so here are our best predictions for who could be part of the promotion:
+We’re awaiting the second reveal, so here are our best predictions for who could be part of the second team:

 - Jude Bellingham (Borussia Dortmund)